Game mechanics

 In tabletop games and video games, game mechanics define how a game works for players.
 Game mechanics are the rules or ludemes that govern and guide player actions, as well as the game's response to them.
 A rule is an instruction on how to play, while a ludeme is an element of play, such as the L-shaped move of the knight in chess.
 The interplay of various mechanics determines the game's complexity and how the players interact with the game.
 All games use game mechanics; however, different theories disagree about their degree of importance to a game.
 The process and study of game design includes efforts to develop game mechanics that engage players.

-Common examples of game mechanics include turn-taking, movement of tokens, set collection, bidding, capture, and spell slots.
+Common examples of game mechanics include turn-taking, movement of tokens, set collection, bidding, capture, and resource management (like spell slots).

 Definition of term

 There is no consensus on the precise definition of game mechanics.
 Competing definitions claim that game mechanics are: